 During his time here, Derek has mastered every aspect of wine production, from harvesting fruit to blending, barrel aging and bottling.
 His strong work ethic, attention to detail, cool demeanor and natural leadership ability led to several promotions, and he has been Production Manager since 2010.

 In overseeing all facets of wine production, Derek works closely with our winemakers to make sure every bottle reflects our winemaking philosophy: to consistently produce luscious, elegant, fruit-driven wines that best interpret the richness and distinct varietal characteristics of Sonoma’s unique, diverse terroir.

-Executive Chef Bryan Jones is the creative force behind the unforgettable dishes served at our ZAGAT-recommended Wine & Food Pairing, voted “#1 Restaurant in America” by OpenTable diners in 2013 and 2015.
+Executive Chef Bryan Jones is the creative force behind the unforgettable dishes served at our ZAGAT-recommended Wine & Food Pairing, voted “Top 100 Restaurants” by OpenTable diners for the past 5 consecutive years and named “#1 Restaurant in America” in 2013 and 2015.
 He joined St. Francis in 2014 after nine years as Chef and General Manager of the fig café and wine bar, the sister restaurant to the highly acclaimed the girl and the fig in downtown Sonoma.

 A graduate of the California Culinary Academy in San Francisco, Chef Jones brings 16 years of experience to his role as St. Francis Executive Chef.
 He spent two years as Banquet Sous Chef at the Fairmont Sonoma Mission Inn and worked at Berkeley’s Café Rouge, as well as at restaurants in New Mexico, Colorado and Germany.
 His approach to food reflects his diverse restaurant background, showcasing rich, clean flavors and a variety of cultures.